ruslanadilgereev/firebase_flutter_agent/firebase_ai_live_api_demo/README.md

-If you have some time on your hands, try to modify the system instruction, model configuration, or add tools that let Gemini retrieve real-time info or to take take some sort of action.
+If you have some time on your hands, try to modify the system instruction, model configuration, or add tools that let Gemini retrieve real-time info or take some sort of action.

 ## Additional Resources
 - [[Codelab] Build a Gemini powered Flutter app with Flutter & Firebase AI Logic](https://codelabs.developers.google.com/codelabs/flutter-gemini-colorist)